 - Process Instance Migration tools: the supported version of the product (Process Automation Manager) includes a tool (Process Instance Migration) to migrate different version of the jBPM Processes

 - Runtime: You can run the jBPM runtime on top of WildFly / JBoss EAP 7.
 However you can also use Spring Boot as runtime for your JBPM engine.

 - Cloud-ready: You can deploy the JBPM runtime on top of Enterprise Kubernetes products such as OpenShift

 Activiti, like jBPM, is a business process framework designed around the concept of a state machine.
 Backed by Alfresco company, Activiti has also the collaboration of many talented people from SpringSource as well.

-- Activiti has native Spring support which allows using Spring Beans in your process and in data persistence (JPA) as well.
+- Activiti is mainly on the Spring framework which allows using Spring Beans in your process and in data persistence (JPA) as well.

 - Activiti is also compliant with BPMN specifications.
 However, it also supports a number of extensions to the BPMN specification.
 These extensions are designed to provide additional functionality and capabilities beyond what is available in the standard BPMN specification.Some examples of Activiti BPMN extensions include:

 - Activiti Forms: Activiti Forms allows you to create and display user forms within a business process.
 Forms can be used to collect input from users, and can be integrated with other Activiti features such as task management and process variables.